w3c/wai-arrm/content/index.md

 ### Responsibilities Matrix

-Using the roles defined and agreed upon, the Matrix provides:
+Using the roles defined and agreed upon, the Responsibilities Matrix provides:

 -   A set of role-specific grids for each role,
 -   A set of ownership assignments for every WCAG Success Criteria